nus-cs2103/website-base/admin/appendixE-github.md

 * **Do not track things taken for granted.** %%e.g., `push code to repo` should not be a task to track.
 In the example given under the previous point, it is taken for granted that the owner will also (a) test the code and (b) push to the repo when it is ready.
 Those two need not be tracked as separate tasks.%%

 * **Omit redundant details.** In some cases, the summary/title is enough to describe the task.
 In that case, no need to repeat it in the description.
 There is no need for well-crafted and detailed descriptions for tasks.
 A minimal description is enough.
-Similarly, labels such as 'priority' can be omitted if you think they don't help you.
+Similarly, labels such as `priority` can be omitted if you think they don't help you.

-* **Assign tasks to team members using the 'owner' field.** At any point, there should be some ongoing tasks and some pending tasks against each team member.
+* **Assign tasks to team members using the `owner` field.** At any point, there should be some ongoing tasks and some pending tasks against each team member.

 * **Use `status` labels to indicate the status of the issue.** i.e. which tasks are completed, which are ongoing, and which are to be done by next milestone.